 On January 29, 1945, Frank and his guerillas came out of the mountains to join up with U. S. troops.
 After crossing American lines, he met General Griswold of the 14th Corps and presented him with the American flag that had flown over his guerrilla headquarters.
 He received a second battlefield commission to the rank of captain.

-Once behind American lines, he wrote the letter to his parents on January 30, 1945.
+Once behind American lines, he wrote a letter to his parents on January 30, 1945.

 “I guess you will be rather surprised to hear from a little boy that has been missing for three years.
 Didn’t I tell mother and dad when they came down to Ft.
 Knox, Ky., to see that I would be back and that I was able to take care of myself?